Canterbury power station

 Canterbury power station supplied electricity to the city of Canterbury, Kent, England, from 1900 to 1960.
 This small generating station was owned and operated by Canterbury Corporation until the nationalisation of the British electricity supply industry in 1948.
 The power station was redeveloped several times: including the incorporation of new plant in the 1920s.
 Canterbury power station was decommissioned in about 1960.

 History

 In 1883 a provisional order was granted by the Board of Trade under the Electric Lighting Acts for the generation and supply of electricity to the City of Canterbury.
 The Canterbury Electric Lighting Order 1883 was confirmed by Parliament in the Electric Lighting Orders Confirmation (No. 1) Act 1883 (46 & 47 Vict. c. ccxiii).
 However, no scheme was taken forward.

 Another provisional order, the Canterbury Electric Lighting Order 1891, was obtained by the corporation under the Electric Lighting Orders Confirmation (No. 1) Act 1891 (54 & 55 Vict. c. xlix).
 The power station was built off Northgate Street and first supplied electricity in 1900.

 Equipment specification

-The initial plant included a pair of generators.
+The initial plant two Belliss-Silvertown high-speed driving a dynamo either end of the engines capable of giving an output of 75 kilowatts at a pressure of from 220 to 250 volts.
+Steam was provided from two Lancashire boilers and a separate boiler powered by a dust destructor furnace.

 By 1923 the generating plant comprised: